Preet Na Kariyo Koi: Soundtrack

 The title song was sung by Rahat Fateh Ali Khan.
 The music was composed by Sahir Ali Bagga and the lyrics were written by Imran Raza.

 Production

-After rejecting from various television networks, the script then came across Ehteshamuddin who decided to work on it with Duraid.
-Mani was cast to portray the leading role of Shagufta Shehzadi by producer Momina Duraid after judging her performance in Duraid's Firaaq (2014).
+After rejecting from various television networks, the script then came across director Mohammed Ehteshamuddin who decided to work on it with producer Momina Duraid.
+Mani was cast to portray the leading role of Shagufta Shehzadi by Duraid after judging her performance in Duraid's Firaaq (2014).
 The series thus marked her first appearance in a leading role and her first appearance with Khan, the second being Aangan (2018) which was also directed by Ehteshamuddin.

 The series has been shoot in Karachi, Lahore and Hyderabad.

 Reception

 Critical reception

 Preet Na Kariyo Koi received positive reviews with praise towards the Ehteshamuddin's direction, cinematography, Mufti's script and performances of the actors, especially of Hira Mani's performance who received critical praise for portraying an emotionally intense and strong-headed woman.
 In an article, Express Tribune praised the women portrayal in the series stating, "With dramas like Udaari and Preet Na Kariyo Koi promising the return of challenging and unique female roles,..."
 The Friday Times also praised the strong and nuanced depiction of the female protagonist.